-New Relic's infrastructure monitoring provides comprehensive data from your entire system by running comfortably on your hosts, especially when it runs with administrator privileges.
-What follows is an overview of our agent's security and some recommendations.
+New Relic's infrastructure agent runs on your hosts and provides comprehensive data, especially when running with administrator privileges.
+What follows is an overview of our infrastructure agent's security and some recommendations.

 Every piece of information exchanged between your hosts and the infrastructure agent is delivered securely.
 All communication from the agent occurs over HTTPS, using Transport Layer Security (TLS).
 To ensure secure communication, the infrastructure agent was designed with the following protective measures: